Skip to content

 DELETE /posts/1?_dependent=comments

-• id is always a string and will be generated for you if missing
+• ID handling: id is always a string and will be auto-generated if not provided

-• use _per_page with _page instead of _limitfor pagination
+• Pagination: Use _per_page with _page instead of the deprecated _limit parameter

-• use Chrome's Network tab > throtling to delay requests instead of --delay CLI option
+• Request delays: Use browser DevTools (Network tab > throttling) instead of the removed --delay CLI option

 About